Questions & Answers About The Asheford Program (FAQ's)

 Perhaps, but it would mostly likely take a much longer period of time to acquire the necessary fundamental knowledge without the guidance of a qualified instructor, and a proper training program.
 With the degree of specialization that is taking place in the antique and appraising world today, it is almost essential to have some kind of formal training in order to be successful.
 As more and more individuals enter the antique world in a variety of different ways (i.e. the Internet), having the Asheford program behind you, will certainly give you a great advantage over others when it comes to succeeding in your chosen field.

-"Does the Course cover the business side as well as the artistic side of antiques?"
+"Does the Course cover the business side as well as the artistic side of antiques and the decorative arts?"

-Yes, such important subjects as choosing a good location, organizing a business, buying antiques, sources of supply, establishing credit, how to deal with customers, adding services such as appraising, restoration of antiques, and many other subjects are covered in a clear, concise manner.
+Yes, such important subjects as choosing a good location, organizing a business, buying antiques and vintage items, sources of supply, establishing credit, how to deal with customers, selling online, adding services such as appraising, restoration of antiques, and many other subjects are covered in a clear, concise manner.

-"Does the Course go into the subject of antiques on the Internet, i.e. how to sell them, places to set up antique web-pages, online auctions - that sort of thing ?"
+"Does the Course go into the subject of antiques on the Internet, i.e. how to sell them, places to set up antique websites, online auctions... that sort of thing?"

-Yes, the Course covers all aspects of the antique industry on the Internet in a variety of different areas.
-In fact, our in-depth sections on the Internet are updated once a year, so that students can keep pace with the changing face of this medium and learn how it relates to them, and antiques in general.
-Also, our website for students is constantly being updated with news and info about the latest happenings at the school, articles from internationally syndicated antique columnist (and school founder), Peter Green, and information about other online students and their ventures.
+Yes, the Course covers all aspects of the antique industry on the Internet - from online set-up to buying at Internet auction sites, and everything else in between.
+In fact, our in-depth sections on the Internet are updated monthly (including separate online newsletters), so that students can keep pace with the changing face of this medium and learn how it relates to them, antiques, and the decorative arts in general.
+Also, our website for students is constantly being updated with news and info about the latest happenings at the school, articles from internationally syndicated antiques columnist (and school founder), Peter Green, and information about other online students and their ventures, are all included as part of the Asheford online curriculum.

-The texts are broken down into Twelve Volumes, which are grouped into five Plans of study.
-The Course text books alone, consist of over 1,600 pages of text, pictures and illustrations!
+The e-Course study modules are broken down into thirteen online volumes, which are grouped into five Plans of study.
+The Course Textbooks consist of over 1,600 pages of text, pictures, and illustrations, while the e-Course numbers approximately 2,400 total pages, and also includes embedded videos, direct-connect links, pop-up pictures, audio files, quick-submit exams, and more.

-Yes, we include CD's in your Course package as part of your Teaching Aids.
-These CD's contain a series of lectures on topics and subjects directly related to the latest breaking trends and styles within the antique industry today.
-You can even take the entire Course on CD-ROM's if you like.
+Yes, as mentioned above, audio lectures from instructors are included within the e-Course as a part of your Teaching Aids package.
+These recordings contain a series of supplemental lectures on topics and subjects directly related to the latest breaking trends and styles within today's antique and decorative arts marketplace.

 "When I have received my Appraisal Certification, do you help graduates find work?"

 Yes.
-The A.I.A. actively promotes its graduates in every respect, including directing appraisal inquiries that come to the Institute, to match them with prospective graduates.
-The A.I.A. also has a central database listing of graduates that is available to all major North American insurance companies.
+The AIA actively promotes its graduates in every respect, including directing appraisal inquiries that come to the Institute in order to match them with prospective graduates.
+The AIA also has a central database listing of graduates that is available to all major North American insurance companies.
 These companies are able to access this database, and then contact Asheford graduates directly.

 "When I have finished your Plans, will I receive a Diploma?"

-Yes, when you have completed all Course examinations successfully, you will be awarded a beautiful diploma certifying the completion of your Asheford Institute Of Antiques training in antiques, collectibles and appraising.
+Yes, when you have completed all Course examinations successfully, you will be awarded the Institute's internationally recognized diploma, acknowledging your completion of the 13-volume Course on antiques and the decorative arts, as well as your professional-level "certification" in the field of personal property appraising.